Russia in the Eurovision Song Contest 2000: Internal selection

 professional studios, came from "unimaginable distances" of Russia, but a large share of the material was sent from Moscow, Saint Petersburg and their suburbs, as well as Bashkortostan and Tatarstan.)
 Among the submissions received by ORT included the song "Desyat mysley" by Chay Vdvoyom, as well as the entries from "Fonograph-Jazz-Band", Alla Sidorova, "Yula Frolova", and Andrey Misin.
 (Note: Olga Dzusova stated that she had received an invitation from ORT to participate in the selection, but she refused.)
 Plans for the national final were later abandoned by the broadcaster due to financial problems.

 On 11 March 2000, ORT announced that they had internally selected Alsou to represent Russia in the Eurovision Song Contest 2000 with the song "Solo".
 Alsou's selection as the Russian representative was decided upon by a jury panel selected by ORT.
 Written by Andrew Lane and Brandon Barnes, the song became Russia's first entry to be performed in English at the contest.
-David Junk, managing director of Universal Music Russia, stated: "This is a great opportunity for us to introduce Alsou to Europe.
+David Junk, managing director of Alsou's label Universal Music Russia, stated: "This is a great opportunity for us to introduce Alsou to Europe.
 She has already reached No. 1 in Russia with several songs, and now she has a chance to captivate European audiences."
 Following Alsou's selection, ORT announced that "Solo" would undergo remastering for the Eurovision Song Contest.